Pinconning, Michigan

 Pinconning is a city in Bay County in the U.S. state of Michigan.
-The population was 1,307 at the 2010 Census.
+The population was 1,204 at the 2020 census.
 It is included in the Saginaw, Midland, and Bay City metropolitan area.
 The city is locally noted for its former production of cheese and cheese products, especially Pinconning cheese.

 History

-The name, "Pinconning," comes from the Ojibwe Opinikaaning (syncope as Pinkaaning; recorded as "o-pin-nic-con-ing"), which translates into English as, "potato place.".
+The name, "Pinconning," comes from the Ojibwe Opinikaaning (syncope as Pinkaaning; recorded as "o-pin-nic-con-ing"), which translates into English as, "potato place."
 The community is named after the Pinconning River, which flows through the community.

-The town was first settled in 1872 by George VanEtten and Henry Kaiser as a lumber settlement along the Pinconning River.
+The town was first colonized in 1872 by George VanEtten and Henry Kaiser as a lumber settlement along the Pinconning River.
 The post office in Pinconning opened on January 29, 1873.
 In 1907 a man named William Reid moved to Pinconning, and started Pinconning Creamery.
 A gravel road between Pinconning and neighboring Standish was built in 1918, the same year the prohibition had taken effect.